 If your idea of a great vacation is the solitude and beauty of nature, you really can’t beat the drive, the parks, and the scenery along Highway 61 on the north shore of Lake Superior in Minnesota.
 Spend some time in Duluth and take in the United States’ largest inland port, and then catch the iconic Highway 61 (made famous by Minnesota native Bob Dylan) and just head north.

 Your first stop on the 150-mile drive to the Canadian border is the most visited waterfall in Minnesota, Gooseberry Falls.
-Gooseberry is the centerpiece of one of the eight Minnesota State Parks that line the north shore, all of which feature waterfalls on rivers which descend from the Sawtooth Mountain range to the world’s largest freshwater lake.
+Gooseberry is the centerpiece of one of the eight Minnesota State Parks that line the north shore, all of which feature waterfalls on rivers that descend from the Sawtooth Mountain range to the world’s largest freshwater lake.

 All of the Minnesota State Parks have well-maintained hiking trails that will take you up into the hills for waterfalls, and often also for vistas of the big lake below.
 Some of the waterfalls are very close to the highway.
 Gooseberry Falls and Cascade Falls, for example, are only a couple hundred yards from the parking lot.
 Others, like the Devil’s Kettle at Judge C.R.
 Magney Park, will cost you a couple of miles up a steep path, but will reward your effort with a view of a split falls, one branch of which falls into a hole, seemingly never to emerge.

-If you make it all the way to the Canadian border, there you’ll see the high falls at Grand Portage on the Pigeon River, which actually forms the border between Minnesota and Ontario.
+If you make it all the way to the Canadian border, you’ll see the high falls at Grand Portage on the Pigeon River, which actually forms the border between Minnesota and Ontario.
 It’s the highest falls in Minnesota, and the most easily reached by a paved and boardwalk path that is wheelchair accessible.
 It’s a lingering romantic idyll well worth the drive.

 MISSISSIPPI Vacation Ideas for Empty Nesters